Her final descent, when it came, came quickly.

 How did Nellie de Vaughn, the “queen of the clouds,” come to be living in Fort Worth as “Minnie Crenshaw” a few months after her historic flights in Los Angeles?
 A good question.

-This ad, which ran in the Telegram just two days before her death, shows that she did perform locally as “Nellie de Vaughn.”
-North Side developer Sam Rosen’s White City trolley park at Northwest 24th Street and Grayson opened in 1906.
+This ad, which ran in the Fort Worth Telegram just two days before her death, shows that she did perform locally as “Nellie de Vaughn.”
+North Side developer Sam Rosen’s White City trolley park at Northwest 24th and Grayson streets had opened in 1906.
 (After the success of the Chicago’s World’s Fair and its White City attractions in 1893, many cities had an amusement park named “White City.”)

 Why did Minnie Crenshaw kill herself?
 Another good question.
 The Los Angeles Herald said she was bored with her life in Fort Worth as the wife of a blacksmith.
 She and her husband had moved from Los Angeles to Fort Worth about three months earlier.
 In Fort Worth, Adolphus F. Crenshaw worked for John Weiderkrantz, who owned one of seven blacksmith shops on Rusk (Commerce) Street in 1906.
 Was Crenshaw the inventor, playwright, and producer working as a blacksmith just to pay the bills?
 Yet another good question.
 The bottom clip is from Billboard magazine.